projectfluent/fluent.js/docs/node.md

 L20n.js for node.js
 ===================

 The low-level L20n.js API is internal and experimental and it might change without notice.
+The high-level API (the `Localization` class) isn't exposed.
+Patches are most welcome!

 ## Install